Connect with others who understand.

 Gastroparesis and MS: Causes, Symptoms, and Treatments

-Do you suffer from painful belly bloating?
+Do you ever experience painful bloating and stomach pain along with multiple sclerosis (MS)?
 You’re not alone.
 Up to 30 percent of people with MS report having indigestion symptoms, compared to 8 percent of the general population.
-Many people with multiple sclerosis (MS) experience gastroparesis, a feeling of fullness, nausea, vomiting, or abdominal pain shortly after consuming food.
-Women are more likely to develop gastroparesis than men.

-A serious but treatable disease, gastroparesis occurs when the stomach doesn’t empty normally, leaving food to sit in the gut.
-Because this gastrointestinal (GI) disorder has not been well studied in people with MS — and doctors often overlook or misdiagnose it — many people struggle with debilitating symptoms for years.
+For some people, these symptoms may be caused by gastroparesis, a condition where the stomach doesn’t empty normally, leaving food to sit in the gut.
+Because this gastrointestinal (GI) disorder has not been well studied in people with MS, it is often misdiagnosed.

 What Is Gastroparesis?